📣📣📣 Read the Latest COVID-19 Update From the President At LWTech.edu/COVID19 (Updated January 12, 2022)

-The federally funded Basic Food Employment and Training (BFET) program provides assistance to students receiving food stamps at Lake Washington Institute of Technology.
-This program helps students reach their educational and career goals so they no longer require assistance from Department of Social and Health Services (DSHS).
+The Basic Food Employment and Training (BFET) program provides aid to LWTech students receiving federal Basic Food Assistance (food stamps) from the Department of Social and Health Services (DSHS).

-You may be eligible to participate in the BFET program if:
+You may be eligible to participate in the BFET program at LWTech if you: